 - Have it thrice a day.

 Ginseng indirectly helps the patients of hypothyroid by removing their fatigue.
-As the energy level goes down in hypothyroid patients, they can take extract of Siberian ginseng twice daily, preferably before meals (breakfast and lunch).
+As the energy level goes down in hypothyroid patients, they can take an extract of Siberian ginseng twice daily, preferably before meals (breakfast and lunch).
 Ginseng helps adrenal and thymus glands to function properly which in turn push the thyroid gland to become active.

 Natural Remedies for Hyperthyroid

 Till now we were talking about activating under-producing thyroid.
-Now we’ll talk about overactive thyroid that produce more hormone than needed by our body.
+Now we’ll talk about overactive thyroid that produces more hormone than needed by our body.
 While all the types of hyperthyroid are caused by overproduction of thyroxin, the condition can occur in various ways like Graves’ disease (too much production of hormone), toxic adenomas (developing of nodules in thyroid that begin secreting hormone), subacute thyroiditis ( inflammation of thyroid leading to leakage of excessive hormone), malfunctioning of pituitary gland or growth of cancer in thyroid gland.
-Home remedies for hyperthyroid revolve around blocking or obstructing thyroid gland from secreting more hormone through certain lifestyle changing by having or avoiding certain foods or herbs or even doing exercises that restrict the gland’s hyper activity.
+Home remedies for hyperthyroid revolve around blocking or obstructing thyroid gland from secreting more hormone through certain lifestyle changing by having or avoiding certain foods or herbs or even doing exercises that restrict the gland’s hyperactivity.

 1. Have Goitrogenic foods

-This can be understood very well as we avoid goitrogenic foods in hypothyroid because they further block the already under-active thyroid gland from producing hormone.
+This can be understood very well as we avoid goitrogenic foods in hypothyroid because they further block the already under-active thyroid gland from producing the hormone.
 So when we need to really block the overactive thyroid from secreting excessive hormones, we should have goitrogenic food.
-Some of the goitrogenic foods like cabbage, cauliflower, Brussels sprouts, dark leafy and root vegetables contain thioglucosides which can interfere with iodine metabolism while some others like casava, sorghum, and millet contain cyanogenic glucosides that can block iodine.
+Some of the goitrogenic foods like cabbage, cauliflower, Brussels sprouts, dark leafy and root vegetables contain thioglucosides which can interfere with iodine metabolism while some others like cassava, sorghum, and millet contain cyanogenic glucosides that can block iodine.
 Here is the list of certain goitrogenic foods that should be had by hyperthyroid patients.